avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * copy ``com1DFACfg.ini`` to ``local_com1DFACfg.ini`` and set your desired settings.
 Make sure you update properly the path to com1DFA C++ executable and attribute files (the one you just cloned).

   ..
-Attention:: Make sure you update properly the path to samos-AT C++ executable
+Attention:: Make sure you update the path to com1DFA C++ executable
                  and attribute files (the one you just cloned).
 We suggest you to use the full path.

 * in ``avaframe/`` run: